yukieiji/MigotTools/README.md

 Modification of the Spigot's build tools for compiling Migot(This fork fix compile error)

 ## How to use
 For license reasons, I don't distribute pre-built versions.
-So you need to build MigotTool.jar yourself.
+So you need to build MigotTool.jar yourself.<br>
 Requirements:macOS/Linux, Java, Maven

 1. Clone this repo